Bronwyn Cox

 Bronwyn Cox (born 19 April 1997) is an Australian representative, national champion and Olympic rower.
 She was a silver medallist at the 2019 World Championships and won gold and silver medals at Rowing World Cups in the 2019 international representative season.
-She rowed in the Australian women's eight at the Tokyo 2020 Olympics.
+She rowed in the Australian women's eight at the Tokyo 2020 Olympics and the Paris 2024 Olympics.

 Club and state rowing

 Cox is a West Australian whose senior club rowing has been from the University of Western Australia Boat Club.

 Her state representative debut for Western Australia came in the 2015 youth eight which contested the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She made two further appearances in the West Australian youth eight in 2016 and 2017.
 Cox stroked the 2017 WA youth eight to a bronze medal in the Bicentennial Cup.